cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 Technical detail: The operating system *actually* selects a pre-built *image* which includes that operating system.
-So the term *image* used here is the same term *image* where we are headed later on.
+So the term *image* used here is the same term *image* we are working towards later on.
 The image we select loads into the VM as a *blank slate*: Just the operating system, an empty user directory, no additional content.
 We log in to this generic VM as a generic user and continue from there.
 (Let's try and log in from the VSCode terminal.)